37 Email Marketing Ideas to Grow Revenue in 2026 (With Examples)

 Misc.
 Goods Co. made this roundup email to showcase the best products and company memories from the year.
 Image source: Misc.
 Goods Co.

-Temple Treatment Loft promotional email for flash sale
+Use this Temple Treatment Loft promotional email to generate email marketing ideas for flash sales

 Temple Treatment Loft sent this email to promote a flash sale on treatments when they had openings available.
 Image Source: Temple Treatment Loft